alexarne/Space-Invaders-JavaFX/README.md

 ### How to play

-Press or hold A to move to the left, D to move to the right, and SPACE to shoot.
+Press or hold A to move to the left, D to move to the right, press SPACE to shoot, and press R to reload.

 ### How to *edit* the application